 In single-step mode, you can only access and change the target cabinet temperature of Step 1 from the device.
 The controller will try to maintain the smoker temperature at the set temperature (Smkr Temp) of Step 1 continuously as long as the controller is powered on.
 If this controller is powered off and turned back on again, it will resume operating in this mode.
-You can still view and change settings in other steps in Cooking Profile on the Aubersmart app, but they don't apply to this mode.
+You can still view and change settings in other steps in Cooking Profile on the AuberWIFI app (for WIFI model only), but they don't apply to this mode.

-To change the set temperature in single-step mode, press SET key once, it will show

-"Step: 1" and the current target cabinet temperature in the top line.
+To change the set temperature in single-step mode, press the SET key once; it will show "Step: 1" and the current target cabinet temperature in the top line.
 A curser ">" will be shown on the left indicating which line will be selected.
-Press SET key once, the current set temperature should start blinking.
-Use ▲ and ▼ keys to change the set temperature.
+Press the SET key once.
+The current set temperature should start blinking.
+Use $\blacktriangle$ and $\checkmark$ keys to change the set temperature.
 When finished, press the SET again to confirm the change.
 That number will stop blinking.
 Press the Timer/Back key to exit the menu.
-Or use ▲ or ▼ key to scroll to "Back" and then press SET key to exit.
+Or use $\blacktriangle$ or $\checkmark$ key to scroll to "Back" and then press SET key to exit.
 The display will return to the normal display mode if no key is pressed in 15 seconds.